jonahgluck/jonahg-midterm/README.md

 An attempt was made to enhance the model by identifying the presence of specific positive and negative keywords within the review text.
 Positive words included "loved," "excellent," and "amazing," while negative words included "terrible," "worst," and "boring."
 A binary feature was created indicating whether any of these keywords appeared in a review.

-**Implementation:**

-- Compiled lists of positive and negative keywords commonly associated with strong sentiments.
-- Scanned each review for the presence of these keywords.
-- Created binary features `contains_positive_keyword` and `contains_negative_keyword`.

 **Results:**

 Despite the intuitive appeal of this approach, incorporating these keyword features did not significantly improve the model's accuracy.
 The simplicity of the keyword matching failed to capture the nuances of language used in reviews.